 Spouting, valleys and low pitched roofs also need to have the correct fall to prevent ponding which can accelerate potential corrosion.

 If anything in this section pre-empts a potential issue talk to your architect, builder or roofer, or contact us.

 Maintenance helps longevity

 All roofing and cladding products require regular maintenance to keep them looking good, to prolong their life and to meet the terms of any product warranty.

 The best way to reduce the amount of maintenance required is to pick the right product for the environment.
-The extremes of temperature, harsh UV rays and salt-laden sea air all eventually take their toll on all buildings.
+The extremes of temperature, harsh UV rays and salt-laden sea air all eventually take their toll on all New Zealand buildings.

 The harsher the environment the more important it is that a regular maintenance schedule is followed – particularly regular washing down of roofs and cladding – to maximise service life and appearance.

 Minimum maintenance requirements

 - Washing of naturally unwashed areas at least every 6 months.

 - Removal of debris from gutters every 6 months.